Previous: Multi-boot manual config, Up: Writing your own configuration file [Contents][Index]

 The embedded configuration file may not contain menu entries directly, but

-may only read them from elsewhere using configfile
+may only read them from elsewhere using configfile.

-Previous: Multi-boot manual config, Up: Configuration [Contents][Index]
+Previous: Multi-boot manual config, Up: Writing your own configuration file [Contents][Index]